We know Montevideo

 IVAN, LUCIA & Belen

 Ivan, our son, helps out at the guesthouse from time to time.
-Ivan is studying engineering at the public university and he plays violin (rock and tango).
-Ivan is the "honourary Uruguayan" of the family.
+Ivan is studying engineering at the public university and he plays violin in a tango orchestra.
+Ivan is the honorary Uruguayan of the family.
 He speaks perfect English and Spanish.
-If you want to know about local soccer, he's your man (note: he gave a great defence of Suarez on the BBC during the 2014 World Cup!).
+If you want to know about local soccer, he's your man.

 Lucia works part-time at Casa Sarandi.
 You will see her around midday doing the house-keeping.
 She is passionate about home-making and we are lucky to know her.
 She is completing high school and plans to study pastry and baking next year at night.
 She doesn't speak English though is learning some basic phrases.
 She's always in touch with us so can quickly give us a call if you need her to.